rainydevzz/rainydevzz/README.md

 ### Hi there 👋

 #### Hiya!
 You can call me Rainy.
-I'm interested in web development, database development, backend development, and shilling Rust.
+I'm interested in web development, database development, backend development, and more :3

 📫 How to reach me: on [Matrix](https://matrix.to/#/@rainydevzz:matrix.org) or on Discord @ rainy.boyo\